tnichols217/notes/CSDS 391/W/W1_tln32.md

 ## a

-It is probably possible to calculate the exact size of the state space, but not easily as the amount of valid moves
+It is probably possible to calculate the exact size of the state space, but not easily as the amount of valid moves varies depending on the state of the game.

+## b

+If we assume that any of the piece on the board could be in any position